 iii) Let Go of Attachments

-Much of our suffering comes from clinging to things that are temporary – possessions, relationships, even our own self-image.
-When we let go of these attachments, we create space for the eternal joy of the soul to shine through.
+In many cases our suffering is a result of attachment to temporary possessions, relationships, even our own self image.
+When we let go of these ties we create space for the eternal joy of the soul to come forward.

 iv) Serve Others